 Hyaluronic acid is one of our favorite humectants because it can bind 1000 times its weight in water.
 This means it can hold a lot of water on the surface of your skin, decreasing TEWL.
 Aloe vera is another favorite humectant because it’s effective in treating dry, dehydrated skin, especially TEWL.

 Shea butter falls into both of the other categories because it acts as an emollient and an occlusive.
 It softens and smooths dry skin, supports the lipid barrier, and helps reduce redness and swelling.
 Shea butter is a non-comedogenic, natural occlusive, meaning it coats the skin and blocks water from evaporating through it.
 ORS’s night cream, Herbe Sois Calming Moisturizer, contains all three of these ingredients.

 While your skin’s barrier is recovering, you should avoid exfoliating unless it is with glycolic acid, as this promotes the skin’s production of hyaluronic acid.
 To avoid damaging your moisture barrier in the future, look for gentle exfoliating products that won’t irritate your skin.
-Use gentle exfoliators no more than twice a week to avoid over-exfoliating.
-Try ORS’s Lavender Cream Exfoliator for gentle exfoliation without dryness or redness.
+Try ORS’s Pumpkin Mask with glycolic acid and over 100 nutrients to promote healing and ramp up the hyaluronic acid in your skin.
+Use exfoliators no more than twice a week to avoid over-exfoliating.
+If you have very sensitive or dry skin, try the Lavender Cream Exfoliator for gentle exfoliation with hydration or and without redness.